SEAbdulbasit/TravelApp-KMP/README.md

 ![image](https://user-images.githubusercontent.com/33172684/220402927-a89e75ae-7ea2-45de-b97f-99a47c1e8b52.png)

+## How to contribute?
+To add a new country, follow this [guide](https://github.com/SEAbdulbasit/TravelApp-KMP/wiki/How-to-add-a-new-Country)

 ## Added countries list
 Following is the list of countries that are being added to the app:
 1. Egypt